Data Platform — from 0 to 1 in 6 months.

 Volume, breadth, and depth — designed in parallel, not in sequence.

-In 6 months, our two-person design team took Data Platform from concept to launch-ready — designing 9 Figma files, 12+ design areas, and 50+ UX flows.
+In 6 months, one design resource took Data Platform from concept to launch-ready — covering 12+ design areas and 50+ UX flows.
 Here's a snapshot of the scope.

 A new way to design product.